-I grew up in the small town of Narragansett, Rhode Island, which screams quintessential coastal New England with its postcard-quality seawall tracing the coast, tourists flooding the beaches in the summertime, and old friends greeting each other at the grocery store every Sunday morning.
+Small Town Beginnings I grew up in the small town of Narragansett, Rhode Island, a quintessential coastal New England with its postcard-quality seawall tracing the coast, tourists flooding the beaches in the summertime, and old friends reuniting at the grocery store I have traveled to many places since my upbringing, but my hometown formed the foundation to my identity.
 Living in Narragansett instilled in me a passion for the ocean, for I spent my summers playing in the shallow waters of the local beaches.
-Growing up in a small community enabled me to embark on field trips to the salt marsh or a local beach with enthusiastic teachers, whose passion for scientific inquiry inspired me and fueled my excitement for learning.
-I became fascinated with the natural world because it was a mystery I wanted to understand.
+This passion grew deeper when I developed an excitement for learning and interest in scientific inquiry from field trips to the coast with enthusiastic teachers.
+I became fascinated with the natural world -- it was a mystery I wanted to understand.
 This was the driving force behind my decision to study biological sciences during my undergraduate career.

-While at Connecticut College, I participated in several research internships, presented a poster on marine invasive species genetics a national conference in comparative biology, enrolled in a Tropical Biology course that took me to Belize, learned to SCUBA dive, studied abroad in Bonaire, Dutch Caribbean, with CIEE, and became a leader in various environmental initiatives in my campus community.
+Research Experience While at Connecticut College, I participated in several research internships, presented a poster on marine invasive species genetics a national conference in comparative biology, enrolled in a Tropical Biology course that took me to Belize, learned to SCUBA dive, studied abroad in Bonaire, Dutch Caribbean, at the Council on International Education Exchange (CIEE) Research Station , and became a leader in various environmental initiatives in my campus community.

 After working with REEF, I became the Marine Science Teaching Assistant and Lab Manager for the Williams-Mystic Maritime Studies Program in Mystic, CT.
 There, I maintained an 8,000-square foot teaching laboratory complete with aquarium system, and mentored undergraduates on their independent research projects in marine science.
 The interdisciplinary program is a collaboration between Williams College and Mystic Seaport, providing both an historic and academic perspective to studying the oceans.

-In August 2015, I moved to Chapel Hill, North Carolina, to pursue a PhD in Ecology at UNC-Chapel Hill.
+Moving Forward In August 2015, I moved to Chapel Hill, North Carolina, to pursue a PhD in Ecology at UNC-Chapel Hill, with Dr. John Bruno.
 My research interests focus on ecosystem-based fisheries management, coral reef ecology, and interdisciplinary marine conservation efforts.
 I hope to combine my passion for the oceans with skills in quantitative ecology, social science survey methods, and public outreach initiatives to inspire increased ocean stewardship among local communities in tropical regions.